 Tags: Butter Pecan, Christmas Cookies, Cookies, feuilletine, thumbprint cookies, white chocolate

 I know…weird, huh?
 Three posts in less than two weeks.
 Someone needs to take my temperature.
 I have a feeling it would probably register anywhere from 350F to 375F.
 So the holiday baking bug bit and it keeps biting..leaving ‘welts’ of butter, flour, sugar and eggs all over me.
 How cheesy can I get?
 Oh, believe me, there’s more cheese where that came from.

 Before I get to these cookies, I need and want to touch on the Sandy Hook shootings.
-I’ve had such pain in my heart since learning of it, and I can’ watch anything about it without choking up.
+I’ve had such pain in my heart since learning of it, and I can’t watch anything about it without choking up incessantly.
 Little children are precious, flawless gems, untainted by the harsh realities of what can be a cruel world at times.
 They show us the goodness of human beings.
 Killing them is killing human goodness.

 Sleep escapes me because I keep picturing all of those little, innocent children shot dead in such an aggressive, hateful manner.
 They were seedlings that never had a chance to sprout, bright-eyed links to the future, broken, because they were shot dead by a man who was probably mentally ill, but no one ever did anything about it, or so it seems.
-We don’t know what inner demons this man was battling, but It begs the question – what could motivate someone to do something so heinous, so cruel, so despicable?
+We don’t know what inner demons this man was battling, but It begs the question – what could motivate someone to do something so heinous, so heartless, so cruel, so despicable?

 We may never know.